 Award winners must demonstrate distinctive, measurable, and replicable innovations that have resulted in student achievement and success at the institutional or programmatic level, including innovations in advising and mentoring, alternative credentialing, experiential learning, learning communities, or other such efforts.
 Other winning examples may include new curricula, courses, or educational delivery models.
 The Beacon Award will recognize innovative approaches that have significantly contributed to measurable improvements in completion and/or graduation rates at the institution.

-Awardee institutions will be recognized during the NWCCU Annual Conference, where an institutional representative will have the opportunity to speak on the topic of their award-winning endeavors that are contributing to the success of their students.
-The winners will also be expected to submit a short article on their initiative for publication in NWCCU’s The Beacon newsletter.
+Awarded institutions will be recognized during the NWCCU Annual Conference, where an institutional representative will have the opportunity to speak about their award-winning endeavors that are contributing to the success of their students.
+The winners will also be expected to submit a short article on their initiative for publication in NWCCU’s Beacon newsletter.

 All NWCCU member institutions are eligible.
 Only one nomination per institution per year may be submitted.
-Beacon Award winners are ineligible to be considered again for a period of three years.
+Previous Beacon Award winners are ineligible for a period of three years.

-The institution’s leadership must apply for the award along with a short narrative regarding the program and how the award criteria are being demonstrated.
+The institution’s leadership must apply for the award along with a short narrative regarding the program and how the award criteria are demonstrated.
 The institution must submit a nomination packet of relevant materials, documentation, and evidence that clearly demonstrates the rationale for the nomination.
-The nomination packet cannot exceed five pages in a portable document file (pdf) format and must be submitted electronically.
+The nomination packet cannot exceed five pages and must be submitted electronically in PDF format.